 Planning Your Trip

-Best time to visit: Cleveland is known for its unpleasant winter, and that extends into the spring (it’s not uncommon to see snow in late March or even April).
+Best time to visit: Cleveland is known for its unpleasant winter (over 53 inches of snow fell in Winter 2017-2018), and that extends into the spring (it’s not uncommon to see snow in late March or even April).
 The summer is the best time to enjoy the lake – particularly if you want to swim in it – while the fall offers the chance to see the changing colors of the trees and temperatures that are typically pleasant but not oppressive.

 Getting around: Depending on your destinations, a car isn’t mandatory.
 The Rapid Transit Authority offers a variety of trains and buses crisscrossing the city and Cuyahoga County.
 There are also ride-sharing services and car rentals if necessary.